jayaemekar/systemdesign/docs/RedundancyReplication.md

-# Redundancy and Replication
+# Replication and Redundancy

-Redundancy is the duplication of critical components or functions of a system with the intention of increasing the reliability of the system, usually in the form of a backup or fail-safe, or to improve actual system performance.
-For example, if there is only one copy of a file stored on a single server, then losing that server means losing the file.
-Since losing data is seldom a good thing, we can create duplicate or redundant copies of the file to solve this problem.
+Redundancy is the duplication of important components or functions in a system with the goal of boosting the system's reliability, usually as a backup or fail-safe, or improving real system performance.
+If a single copy of a file is stored on a single server, for example, losing that server means losing the file.
+Because losing data is rarely a good thing, we can remedy this problem by making duplicate or redundant copies of the file.

-Redundancy plays a key role in removing the single points of failure in the system and provides backups if needed in a crisis.
-For example, if we have two instances of a service running in production and one fails, the system can failover to the other one.
+Redundancy is important because it eliminates single points of failure in the system and offers backups in the event of a disaster.
+For instance, if one of two service instances running in production fails, the system can failover to the other.

 <p align="center">
   <kbd>